History of the Oklahoma City Thunder: 2016–2017: Durant's departure and Westbrook's MVP season

-2017–2019: The Westbrook and George era
+2017–2019: Arrival of Paul George

 In the 2017 NBA draft, the Thunder selected guard Terrance Ferguson with the 21st pick, and signed him to a four-year rookie-scale contract.

 To further bolster the roster and improve Westbrook's supporting cast, the Thunder's front office made a series of aggressive moves to reshape the team.
 On July 6, 2017, the Thunder acquired four-time All-Star forward Paul George in a trade with the Indiana Pacers in exchange for guard Victor Oladipo and forward Domantas Sabonis.
 The team then signed veteran point guard Raymond Felton and sharp-shooting power forward Patrick Patterson in free agency on July 10.
 Finally, on September 25, the Thunder acquired ten-time All-Star forward Carmelo Anthony from the New York Knicks in exchange for center Enes Kanter, forward Doug McDermott, and a 2018 second round draft pick they had previously acquired from the Chicago Bulls in the Cameron Payne trade.
 On September 29, 2017, the Thunder signed Russell Westbrook to a five-year extension.
 The Thunder finished the 2017–18 season with a 48–34 record and lost to the Utah Jazz 4–2 in the first round of the playoffs.

 In the 2018 NBA draft, the Thunder selected guard Devon Hall with the 53rd pick and forward Kevin Hervey with the 57th pick.
 Devon Hall did not sign with the Thunder, instead signing with the Cairns Taipans of the Australian National Basketball League.
 Kevin Hervey signed with the Thunder's NBA G-League affiliate, Oklahoma City Blue.
 Additionally, the Thunder traded a 2019 second-round pick to acquire Hamidou Diallo, who had been selected by the Brooklyn Nets with the 45th pick.
 Diallo signed a three-year contract with the Thunder.

 On July 6, 2018, Paul George re-signed with the Thunder.
 In July 2018, the Thunder traded forward Carmelo Anthony and a 2022 protected first-round pick to the Atlanta Hawks in a three-way trade.
 In the trade, the Thunder acquired guard Dennis Schroder from the Atlanta Hawks and forward Timothe Luwawu-Cabarrot from the Philadelphia 76ers.
 The Thunder also acquired guard Deonte Burton, signing him to a two-way contract with the Oklahoma City Blue.
 Additionally, the Thunder acquired center Nerlens Noel in free agency, and traded for Abdel Nader from the Boston Celtics.